 What is Work Life Balance and Why is it Important?

 Work life balance is the idea that people require time devoted to their professional life and time devoted to their personal life.
 Work life balance is important because it prevents burnout, improves mental and physical health, and increases productivity.

 Finding a work life balance is hard especially as a teacher.
-Even though it is incredibly difficult, it is essential to work towards it because of the effects it has on your health and well being.
-Check out my blog posts Avoiding Teacher Burnout and Teacher Burnout: Signs, Symptoms and Tips for Preventing it to get tips on how to find a work life balance
+Even though it is incredibly difficult, it is essential to work towards it because of the effects it has on your health and well-being.
+Check out these blog posts to get tips on how to find a work life balance:

 Finding effective ways to de-stress is critical as a classroom teacher.
 Some people find that yoga works from them, while others find kickboxing to be an effective strategy.
 Curl up with a good book on your couch or sign up for an art lesson with friends.
 There are so many different things you can do to help you relax and improve your mental and physical health.
 You need to find what works best for you!
-Grab some other de-stressing tips from my blog post Teacher Relaxation Ideas to Make it through the Year.
+Grab some other teacher relaxation ideas to help you make it through the school year.